dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-faqs.md

 </detailsToggle>

 <detailsToggle alt_header="What are the main benefits of implementing dbt Mesh?">
+Here are some benefits of implementing dbt Mesh:
 1. **Shop data products faster**: With a more modular architecture, teams can make changes rapidly and independently in specific areas without impacting the entire system, leading to faster development cycles.
-2. **Improve trust in data:** Adopting a dbt Mesh can help ensure that changes in one domain's data models do not unexpectedly break dependencies in other domain areas, leading to a more secure and predictable data environment.
+2. **Improve trust in data:** Adopting dbt Mesh helps ensure that changes in one domain's data models do not unexpectedly break dependencies in other domain areas, leading to a more secure and predictable data environment.
 3. **Reduce complexity**: By organizing transformation logic into distinct domains, dbt Mesh reduces the complexity inherent in large, monolithic projects, making them easier to manage and understand.
 4. **Improve collaboration**: Teams are able to share and build upon each other's work without duplicating efforts.